 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-2 nights accommodation in Dambulla, Kandy & Bentota based on double room occupancy.
+2 nights in Dambulla, Kandy & Bentota based on twin sharing basis.

-1 night accommodation in Nuwara Eliya, Yala & Colombo based on double room occupancy.
+1 night in Nuwara Eliya, Yala & Colombo based on twin sharing basis.

 Complimentary travel insurance.

 Sri Lanka - officially the Democratic Socialist Republic of Sri Lanka, is an island country in South Asia, located in the Indian Ocean southwest of the Bay of Bengal and southeast of the Arabian Sea.
 Sri Lanka has been called “the pearl of the Indian ocean” because of its shape and location.
 The heady mix of British colonial heritage, beautiful landscapes and incredibly friendly locals make it a beguiling destination.
 But the tropical isle has only cropped up on travellers’ radars in recent years, following the end of the country’s 26-year-long civil war in 2009.

 Trip Planning: The planning stage of your trip can be instrumental in its success and an enjoyable part of the experience itself.
 You have a world of options...and plenty to consider.